 Simplifying your to-do list is really about knowing where to focus your attention.
 I use the above techniques every day and my to-do lists are simple, focused and on purpose.
 Choose your favourite technique from above and implement it now!
 Or use all of these suggestions together to really simplify your to-do lists, reduce overwhelm and stay focused.
 I’ve created a worksheet to help you remember the steps to writing a simpler to-do list.
 There’s a space to complete your brain dump, consider your values and purpose and list your top three priorities.

 Remember to keep checking off and reviewing your completed to-do’s – celebrating what you have already achieved is the best way to stay motivated!

-Sign up below to access my free Planner Lovers Resource Library and download your Simpler To-Do List Worksheet and A5 Planner Insert.
+Access my free Planner Lovers Resource Library and download your Simpler To-Do List Worksheet and A5 Planner Insert.